 The Intensive English Program recommends that you apply at least four to six weeks before the beginning of the semester so that you will have enough time to get a student visa.

-To apply for the Intensive English Program, you must be at least 17 years old and have completed high school or its equivalent.
+To apply to the Intensive English Program, you must be at least 17 years old and have completed high school or its equivalent.

 - Complete the downloadable application form or Apply Online.
 In order to apply online, you must use Firefox.

 - Attach a U.S. or international money order or a U.S. bank check for $100 (USD) made out to the University of West Florida.
-Note the account number: 2501-0320-31 with your payment.
 This application fee is non-refundable.

 - Complete the Confidential Financial Statement Form and include a statement or letter from your bank in English certifying that you have sufficient funds for your period of study ($8,240 per semester).